rabbitmq/chef-cookbook/README.md

 `['rabbitmq']['default_pass'] = 'guest'`

 By default, the guest user can only connect via localhost.
-If you wish to allow the default guest user to connect remotely, you need to change this to `[]`.
+If you wish to allow the default guest user to connect remotely, you can change this to `[]`.
+More information is here: https://www.rabbitmq.com/access-control.html

 `['rabbitmq']['loopback_users'] = nil`